 First, a suggested framework for broaching the subject with your students from our blog.

 Second, Scott’s account of a worthwhile intercambio that he took part in to improve his Spanish, what he called his ‘Talking Cure’.
 The description for me affords us a glimpse into what best practice might look like.

 Finally, some great variations on language exchange from the UsingEnglish.com website.
 I suggest learners are encouraged to experiment with those that they find interesting, compare and recommend in class.
 My thanks to Alex Case for pointing this one out.

 You’ve read the blog.
 Now buy the book.

-Hot topicsaction research activities androgogy classroom coaching coach coaching coaching activities coursebooks diigo elementary English learner English user GROW heutagogy homework ideas identity inner game theory innovateELT intercambio intersubjectivity language exchange lesson idea materials metacognition mobile learning motivation nudge pairwork practise English daily reading recycling language reviewing language self directed learning SMART goals speaking study outside class study plans SWOT teaching technology teenagers young learners
+Hot topicsaction research activities androgogy classroom coaching coach coaching coaching activities coursebooks diigo elementary English learner English user GROW heutagogy homework ideas identity inner game theory innovateELT intercambio intersubjectivity language exchange lesson idea materials metacognition mobile learning motivation nudge pairwork practise English daily professional development reading recycling language reviewing language self directed learning SMART goals speaking study outside class study plans SWOT teacher development teaching technology teenagers young learners